 Student housing: Apply for student housing as soon as possible and before you apply for a residence permit.

 |June||Residence permit: Apply for a residence permit for studies.|

 |August||Document verification: If you are offered a place, you will be asked to hand in the original(s) of any official documents uploaded to your online application at the start of your first semester.|

 - Secondary school certificate / High school diploma

-- Bachelor's degree certificate/diploma
+- Bachelor's degree certificate/diploma (all pages)

 - Transcript of records including a description of the grading scale used

 - Find specific requirements for educational documents from each country in our country list

 - Course descriptions for all relevant courses, including academic content and syllabus/reading list